scenerystack/community/docs/learn/scenery-input.md

 TODO: this is out of date, needs updating.
 Lots of stuff about Scenes.

-## Adding Input Handling to a Display
+## Adding Interaction to a Display

 `Displays` do not have event listeners attached by default.
 To initialize the event system (that will attach and set up listeners), call `display.initializeEvents()`.

-`Displays` also do not update automatically (for performance reasons).
-To create a rendering loop, you can call:
+Additionally, a [Display] does not update automatically.
+Use `display.updateDisplay()` when needed, or create a rendering loop with `display.updateOnRequestAnimationFrame()`:

 ```js
 display.updateOnRequestAnimationFrame( elapsedTimeInSeconds => {